Powernap/powernap.github.io/source/_posts/2015-02-20-run-rjava-with-rstudio-under-osx-10-dot-10.markdown

 # The Problem

 I've had some trouble getting rJava to run with RStudio.
-My current solution is a small workaround based on [this post on the `RStudio` support pages](https://support.rstudio.com/hc/communities/public/questions/203781666-rJava-not-loading-in-RStudio-Mac-OS-X-10-10-but-loading-in-terminal).
+My current solution is a small workaround based on [this post on the RStudio support pages](https://support.rstudio.com/hc/communities/public/questions/203781666-rJava-not-loading-in-RStudio-Mac-OS-X-10-10-but-loading-in-terminal).

 The first thing I did was installing and running `rJava` through `RStudio` and attempt to load it.

-{% codeblock lang:r %}
+{% codeblock lang:R %}
 install.packages('rJava')
 # a bunch of output follows
 # ...